SATCOM in Mountainous Terrain

 Summary

-You inserted a Place () object into the scenario which simulated the location of a scientific team monitoring glacial melt-water in mountainous terrain.
+You inserted a Place object into the scenario, which simulated the location of a scientific team monitoring glacial melt-water in mountainous terrain.
 You used a local terrain file both analytically and visually for your analysis and situational awareness.
-You inserted and propagated an Earth Observation Satellite () object which the scientists need to communicate with for data download.
-You were introduced to the Simple Transmitter Model which was attached to the Satellite () object.
-The Simple Transmitter uses an isotropic antenna.
-Next, you created a servo motor using a Sensor () object which was used to steer the ground site receiver antenna by locking onto the Satellite () object.
-The Receiver () object used a Complex Receiver Model.
+You inserted and propagated an Earth-observing Satellite object, which the scientists needed to communicate with for data download.
+You were introduced to the Simple Transmitter Model, which was attached to the Satellite object.
+The Simple Transmitter used an isotropic antenna.
+Next, you created a servo motor using a Sensor object, which was used to steer the ground site receiver antenna by locking onto the Satellite object.
+The Receiver object used a Complex Receiver Model.
 This model allowed you to input a parabolic antenna pattern.
-The first analysis, using the Access Tool, focused on a Simple Link Budget.
-The only constraint applied was line of sight which is basically horizon to horizon using the central body.
-Next, using Terrain Mask, you took into account local terrain and lost multiple accesses to the Satellite () object.
+The first analysis, using the Access tool, focused on a Simple Link Budget.
+The only constraint applied was line of sight, which is basically horizon to horizon using the central body.
+Next, using Terrain Mask, you took into account local terrain and lost multiple accesses to the Satellite object.
 You moved to the Report & Graph Manager and generated a Detailed Link Budget.
-You enabled an ITU rain model and atmospheric absorption model which had a slight detrimental impact on the Link Budget report.
-Finally, you added System Noise Temperature analysis to the Link Budget report which had a positive impact to the link budget.
+You enabled an ITU rain model and atmospheric absorption model, which had a slight detrimental impact on the Link Budget report.
+Finally, you added System Noise Temperature analysis to the Link Budget report, which had a positive impact to the link budget.

 On your own

-Throughout the tutorial, hyperlinks were provided that pointed to in depth information concerning Transmitter () and Receiver () objects.
-Now's a good time to go back through this tutorial and view that information.
+Throughout the tutorial, hyperlinks are provided, which point to in-depth information concerning Transmitter and Receiver objects.
+Now's a good time to go back through this tutorial and review that information.

 Selecting another modulator

-Communications allows you to select from multiple modulators, including user-defined modulators.
+The STK application's Communications capability allows you to select from multiple modulators, including user-defined modulators.
 Each modulator has a defined modulation.
-Normally, you'll perform this function in the Transmitter () object.
-The Receiver () object defaults to the same modulation as the Transmitter () object when calculating a Link Budget report.
-However, you can override this.
+Normally, you perform this function in the Transmitter object.

 - To understand the settings on this page, click HERE.